HDwayne/SolarArduino/README.md

 > **Warning:** This project is still in development.

+> **CAD files:** The SolidWorks files are available in the provided zip file.
+You can use them to simulate the panel's movement and 3D print the required parts.
+The software is designed to be adaptable to any solar panel, so feel free to modify it to suit your specific needs.

 This Solar Tracker is an embedded system that uses an Arduino or ESP32 microcontroller to track the sun's position and adjust the angle of a solar panel accordingly.
 By tracking the sun’s movement throughout the day, the Solar Tracker ensures the solar panel is always optimally positioned for maximum energy production.

 The system computes the sun’s position using the [SolTrack 2.2](https://github.com/MarcvdSluys/SolTrack) library.
 This project supports two microcontrollers: **Arduino** and **ESP32**.